dward2/BME547/Assignments/Live_Dead_Assay_Analysis/README.md

 5,8,7,2,9,77
 13,240,10,238,16,91
 236,181,2,7,1,227
-END
 ```

+After the "Red" image data, the next line will have the string `END` to
+indicate the end of data for that patient.

-The input file will contain multiple patients sequentially with no blank lines
+The input file will contain multiple patients sequentially.
+So, immediately
-or other indicators between them.
-So, immediately after the `END` line of the
-"Red" data for a patient, the next line will contain the name of
+after the `END` line of a patient, the next line will contain the name of
-the next patient.
+the next patient, unless it is the last patient in the file.

 Note that the image size for each patient may vary.